phoenixframework/phoenix/docs/testing/testing_models.md

   end

   # Other scopes may use custom stacks.
-  # scope "/api", HelloPhoenix do
+  # scope "/api", HelloWeb do
   #   pipe_through :api
   # end
 end